-Per updated UCCS Graduate School rules, students are required to have their document run through plagiarism software (e.g., TurnItIn).
+Per updated UCCS Graduate School rules, students are required to have their document run through plagiarism software that scans for plagiarism and AI-generated content.
 This will need to happen before the student can send their polished document for committee review, which must be sent 1-2 full weeks before the proposal or defense presentation.
 If plagiarism detection software indicates concerns about possible plagiarism, it could necessitate delaying the proposal/defense date and could be grounds for disciplinary consequences.
 See your Student Code of Conduct guide for definitions of plagiarism, if unclear.

 Students must follow Graduate School rules to have the M.A. degree conferred.
 In the fall and spring semesters, the department offers a graduation meeting in which all forms, policies, and procedures for graduation and thesis submission are outlined, so attendance is critical.
-David Dubois currently runs these meetings, so please look for emails from him on this topic.
-For additional questions about earning your master's degree as part of your doctoral degree contact the department administrator, Andrea Williams.
+David Dubois holds these meetings and emails dates out to graduate students.,.
+For questions about earning your master's degree as part of your doctoral degree contact the department administrator, Andrea Williams.